 Work site: Hybrid (on-site two days per week, Washington, D.C., office)

-American Progress is seeking an Associate Director or Director for the Women’s Initiative to work in close partnership with the Senior Director to help oversee and coordinate the development of policy proposals that further the rights and well-being of women while advancing gender equity overall.
+American Progress is seeking an Associate Director or Director of the Women’s Initiative to work in close partnership with the initiative’s Senior Director to help oversee and coordinate the development of policy proposals that further the rights and well-being of women while advancing gender equity overall.

-The Associate Director or Director should have significant experience in policy development and advocacy strategy and be comfortable with managing projects involving staff at various levels of seniority within the Women’s Initiative and across the organization.
-In addition to helping to foster staff’s policy work and expertise on a range of subject matters—including health care and economic security matters—the Associate Director or Director will also be expected develop and spearhead new areas of policy that advance the goals of the Women’s Initiative and American Progress’ crosscutting priorities.
+The Associate Director or Director should have significant experience in policy development and advocacy strategy and be comfortable with project managing staff at various levels of seniority within the Women’s Initiative and across the organization.
+In addition to helping foster staff’s policy work and expertise on a range of subject matters—including economic security matters, gender equity, and health policy—the Associate Director or Director will also be expected to develop and spearhead new areas of policy that advance the goals of the Women’s Initiative and CAP’s crosscutting priorities.

-A substantive background in health care policy is an asset, but not a requirement, for the position.
-Understanding of and/or experience with economic security issues are also welcome.
+A substantive background in economic security issues is an asset but not a requirement for the position.
+Understanding or experience in other areas of focus, such as health care, is also welcome.

 The successful candidate will be driven by American Progress’ mission to improve the lives of all Americans through bold, progressive ideas as well as strong leadership and concerted action, with the aim of not only changing the conversation, but changing the country.
 They will join a dynamic team of colleagues to assist in strengthening the Women’s Initiative’s policy work and supporting American Progress’ five crosscutting priorities:

 - Tackling climate change and environmental injustice